Cameron-Grams/TODO/README.md

-## Examples of the classic TODO application showcasing different techniques
+## Examples of the classic TODO application

+different techniques from various styles and libraries